ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

 [Back to Contents](#contents)

-- **Callback function** is a function which passed as an argument to another function.
+- **Callback Function** is a function which passed as an argument to another function.

   For example: